maxfischer2781/indico_sixpay/docs/source/configuration.rst

 -------------------

 The **Order Description/Identifier** settings allow for placeholders.
-These are dynamically filled for each event and registrant.
+These are dynamically filled in for each event and registrant.

 ``{user_id}`` [`231`]